 Keep it covered at room temperature where it will stay fresh for a few days or covered in the fridge where it will last for up to a week!

 So let us know what you think of this vegan coffee cake!
 Trying it soon?
 Let us know!
-And when you’ve made it, pop back and rate the recipe as that really helps everyone.
-And if you take any pics, tag #lovingitvegan on instagram so we can admire them!
+Please also rate the recipe it is so helpful.

 Insanely delicious vegan coffee cake with kahlua frosting.
 This isn’t just a cake to eat with your coffee, this is fabulously coffee flavored cake!
 And it’s vegan, and rich and decadent!